jeremiahf24/healthcare-facility-insights/README.md

 # hospital-insights
-A data pipeline framework for extracting, transforming, and loading hospital API data.
+A data pipeline framework for extracting, transforming, and loading healthcare facility API data.